 An increasing number of Union drivers are choosing Combs Law Group as their Union traffic ticket lawyer, and with good cause.
 Combs Law Group brings unequaled legal knowledge to all its cases, even minor moving violations.
 Our firm works tirelessly to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or affect insurance premiums) or have your ticket dismissed due to an irregularity in your stop.
 Best of all, our top-notch Union traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to premier legal services at a price you would not expect.
 If you have recently been given a traffic ticket in Union, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Union traffic ticket fixed.

 Contact Seasoned Union, MO Criminal Defense Lawyers | Combs Law Group

-When you have been charged with a crime, from a small traffic ticket for failing to properly signal to substantial felonies, talk to a knowledgeable Union, MO criminal defense lawyer at Combs Law Group first.
-Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
-Our firm is eager to chat with you at any time to help you defend yourself against criminal charges and keep your precious reputation amongst friends and in the community.
+When you have been accused of a crime, ranging from a simple traffic ticket for failing to properly signal to grave felonies, talk to a seasoned Union, MO criminal defense lawyer at Combs Law Group first.
+Call us at (314) 900-HELP or contact us online to book a free consultation.
+Our firm is here to chat with you at any time to help you defend yourself against criminal charges and keep your hard-won reputation amongst family and friends.